-Lisa A. Kraus, Ph.D.
+Lisa Kraus, Ph.D.

 Jason P. Shellenhamer, M.A.A.

 Jason P. Shellenhamer, Co-founder and Project Director of the Herring Run Archaeology Project, completed his Master’s of Applied Anthropology at the University of Maryland in 2004.
 Prior to arriving in Maryland, he obtained his Bachelors of Arts degree from Franklin and Marshall College.
-Mr. Shellenhamer is currently the Senior Project Archaeologist at the Baltimore Headquarters of Rummel, Klepper & Kahl, LLP.
+Jason is currently the Senior Project Archaeologist at the Baltimore Headquarters of Rummel, Klepper & Kahl, LLP.
 His projects have included excavations at the Chesapeake & Ohio Canal Historic Park, Antietam National Battlefield, the Peterson House at Ford’s Theatre National Historical Site, and the excavations of the Baltimore defenses in Patterson Park during the War of 1812.
-Mr. Shellenhamer also served as the co-curator of archaeology at the Natural History Society of Maryland.
+Mr. Shellenhamer also serves as the co-curator of archaeology at the Natural History Society of Maryland.